chanmix51/soft65c02/README.md

 What's the actual state of this development?
 --------------------------------------------
-The CLI is working and supports a minimal set of instructions.
 The library is supposed to be wire to wire compatible with a real 65C02.
-It would be nice the CLI could send interruptions and the video frame buffer to work correctly.
+The CLI is working, it features inline help, readline support and auto completion.
+Here is [an example](http://showterm.io/9f42ca2ae0cd4c9bb2011#slow) of what it can do.
+It would be nice the CLI could send interrupts and the video frame buffer to work correctly.
 There are probably lot of little problems / glitches / bugs hidden so the priority is to tidy & clean everything in order to release a proper 1.0 software.

 License
 -------